These discounted stocking stuffers are worth buying now

 Polaroid Originals Now I-Type Instant Camera: 17% off

-This classic point-and-shoot camera offers modern features like autofocus to make photo-taking even easier.
+This classic point-and-shoot camera offers modern features such as autofocus to make photo taking even easier.
 It also has a self-timer and accurate flash for true-to-life pictures.

 Sold by Amazon